 The Dalles, Oregon, is the next destination on your road trip.
 Driving through the Columbia River Gorge you will notice the terrain changing from lush forests to high desert terrain.
 It is such a dramatic difference.
 Make sure to visit the Columbia Gorge Discovery Center and Museum.
 This stunning building has exhibits covering more than 10,000 years of culture and natural history.
 Not to be missed: the daily Raptor Presentations.

 The Sunshine Mill is one of the most unique wine tasting rooms you will ever see.
 Nestled among the milling machinery, the tasting room is lots of fun.
-Every Friday during the summer they show a free, family- and pet-friendly movie.
+Additionally, the mill offers Drive-Up Movies on Thursdays, Fridays, and Saturdays throughout the summer: Check their website to make a reservation.
 Head into town to visit Klindt’s Bookstore and Stationers, Oregon’s oldest bookstore, which still has its original bookshelves.

 Maryhill, Washington, is just outside the Columbia River Gorge National Scenic Area but has so much to see and do it is worth a short detour.
 It is located on the Washington side of the Columbia River.
 Your first stop is the Stonehenge Memorial located on the original Maryhill town site.
 It was dedicated in 1918 and completed in 1929.
 Sam Hill, the creator, worked with leading authorities in the fields of archaeology, astronomy, and engineering to build a full-size replica of the original Neolithic ruin in England.
 He created the rough, hand-hewn texture by using reinforced concrete with crumpled tin in the forms.
 It is a breathtaking monument perched high above the Columbia River.
 From viewpoints within you can see Mt.
 Hood.
 It was the nation’s first WWI memorial, and Hill saw it as a monument to peace and heroism.
 Hill was a true renaissance man and incredibly involved in the history of the area.
 His ashes are buried at the Stonehenge site.